 JLB House by Rocco Arquitetos

-On the main volume, living and dining rooms have double height and are separated from the varanda by a set of sliding doors that opens completely and allows a total integration between the spaces.
+In the main volume, the living and dining rooms boast double-height ceilings and are separated from the veranda by a set of sliding doors that open fully, allowing for seamless integration between the spaces.

-The glass-covered varanda is the central part of the residence, connecting interior and exterior.
-The pool was lowered 50 cm in relation to the ground floor to allow a better view of the dam.
-The 3-sided “infinity edge” feature helps to better insert it into the landscape.
+The glass-covered veranda serves as the central part of the residence, connecting interior and exterior spaces.
+The pool, lowered by 50 cm (19.7 inches) relative to the ground floor, enhances the view of the dam.
+Its three-sided “infinity edge” feature further integrates it into the landscape.

-A leisure area, with a games room, sauna and fitness room located on the lower part of the plot completes the program.
+A leisure area, complete with a games room, sauna, and fitness room, is situated on the lower part of the plot, rounding out the house’s amenities.

 Photography courtesy of Rocco Arquitetos